krishna426426/Module-5-ZTP/README.md

 Connect to the Serial Console of the C9300 using the **~/console-helper.sh** script

- Once connected to the serial console the next step is to erase the configuration and reload the device
+ Once connected to the serial console (if username/password prompts enter **admin/Cisco123**) the next step is to erase the configuration and reload the device

 This process will take about 5 minutes to successfully complete.
 Once completed, ICMP pings from the device will begin responding.